m-lamonaca/programming-notes/Git/git.md

 Git supports two types of tags: *lightweight* and *annotated*.

-A lightweight tag is very much like a branch that doesn’t change—it’s just a pointer to a specific commit.
+A lightweight tag is very much like a branch that doesn't change—it's just a pointer to a specific commit.

 Annotated tags, however, are stored as full objects in the Git database.
-They’re checksummed;contain the tagger name, email, and date; have a tagging message; and can be signed and verifiedwith GNU Privacy Guard (GPG).
+They're checksummed;contain the tagger name, email, and date; have a tagging message; and can be signed and verified with GNU Privacy Guard (GPG).
-It’s generally recommended creating annotated tags so it's possible to have all this information.
+It's generally recommended creating annotated tags so it's possible to have all this information.

 `git tag`: list existing tags
-`git tag -l|--list <pattern>`: list existing tags mathcing a wildard or pattern
+`git tag -l|--list <pattern>`: list existing tags matching a wildcard or pattern

 `git tag <tag> [<commit_hash>]`: create a *lightweight* tag on the commit
 `git tag -a <tag> [<commit_hash> -m <message>]`: create am *annotated* tag on the commit